Claire N.

 I created outreach materials for foster parent recruitment and helped social workers organize client and foster parent files.
 I also acted as the student liaison between Catholic Charities and Archbishop Mitty High School to organize the One World Cup, a soccer match with teams of local South Bay high school students and refugee youth in the Bay Area that sought to demonstrate solidarity among the two communities for refugees worldwide.

-Claire N. Education Details
+Claire N. education

-Frequently Asked Questions about Claire N.
+Frequently asked questions about Claire N.

 What company does Claire N. work for?

-Claire N. works for Friends Select School
+Claire N. works for Friends Select School.

 What schools did Claire N. attend?